slyall/www-darkmere/content/linux.conf.au_guide.md

 are listed here is for room size allocations.

 3. There are usually several types of tickets.
 Rough prices are below.
-There is usually a aprrox 20% discount if you register early.
+There is usually a approx 20% discount if you register early.

 * **Fairy Penguin sponsor** ( $1700 ) - This is designed for those who wish to attend the conference as a Professional Delegate as well as supporting the conference by contributing financially.